dippynark/kfmt/README.md

 ## Usage

-The simplest usage is to structure manifests from stdin:
+The simplest usage is to format manifests coming from stdin:

 ```sh
 cat <<EOF | kfmt -o output